Jv1rus/CodeStock/README.md

 # codeStock
-This Mini Store Manager helps in managing a store inventory for efficient operation
+This Single user Mini Store Manager helps in managing a store inventory for efficient operation